masters3d/ingenio/presentation/context_awareness.md

         * Tutorials

 ---
-# Synchronous Context
+# Synchronous Context Medium
-* Realtime Collaboration
+* Realtime Collaboration.
+    * Meeting, live chat, in person conversation
 * Single use.
 Need to repeat for every new person or group of folks.
+* Doesn't scale but they are useful.

+---
+# Desired qualities of context sharing
+* Available in asynchronous medium in a way that is easy for the consumer and to contribute updates.
+* Subject matter experts are available over asynchronous communication to help clarify questions.
+Sync meetings can be arranged on case by case basis as need arises (this should enhance asynchronous communication)
+*